 Sorting Yourselves Out

-So when you’re sitting down to meditate, it’s not just you.
+That’s why, when you’re sitting down to meditate, it’s not just you.
 It’s all of the “you’s” in there.
-Some of them want to meditate; others would like to do other things.
-So when you’re sitting here, there’s an enormous question about where your allegiance is right now, because sometimes they’re split.
+Some of them want to meditate; others would prefer to do other things.
+When you’re sitting here, there’s an enormous question about where your allegiance is right now, because sometimes they’re split.
 Part of you wants to sit and get the mind still and quiet, other parts want to do other things.
-And they have all kinds of agendas and all kinds of reasons.
-And so you have to a little wary because some of them may seem like friends but they’re not actually your friends.
+They have all kinds of agendas and all kinds of reasons.
+You have to a little wary, because some of them may seem like friends but they’re not actually your friends.
 Some may be taking on the voice of authority, saying, “You have to do this, you have to worry about that, you have to plan for this, you’re irresponsible if you don’t do that.”
-And you have to sort things out.
+You have to sort things out.
 Exactly where do those responsibilities lie?
 Others among your selves don’t have any real reasons.
 They just come on with a lot of force and bully you.
 It’s just like politics.

-Because the Buddha does give you lots of tools to deal with these seeming friends inside.
-But the important factor always is that you try to identify with the parts of the mind that really do want the tools to work.
-Because it’s very easy, if your allegiances are someplace else, to say, “Well, I’ve gone to the tools, and they don’t work.
+The Buddha does give you lots of tools to deal with these seeming friends inside, but the important factor always is that you try to identify with the parts of the mind that really do want the tools to work.
+Because it’s very easy, if your allegiances are someplace else, to say, “Well, I’ve gone through the tools, and they don’t work.
 I guess I’ll just have to go along with the lust or the aversion.”
 But you didn’t really give the tools a proper chance.